deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 ## Listing all available premium lists

-The `list_premium_lists` command is used to list all premium lists in Datastore.
+The `list_premium_lists` command is used to list all premium lists in the database.
+It takes no arguments and displays a simple list of premium lists as
-It takes no arguments and displays a simple list of premium lists as follows:
+follows:

 ```shell
 $ nomulus -e {ENVIRONMENT} list_premium_lists